edvsul/flights/README.md

-# Copenhagen to Antalya Flight Price Scraper
+# Copenhagen to Auckland Flight Price Scraper

-A comprehensive flight price monitoring tool that scrapes Google Flights for Copenhagen (CPH) to Antalya (AYT) flights using NordVPN to compare prices from different geographic locations.
+A comprehensive flight price monitoring tool that scrapes Google Flights for Copenhagen (CPH) to Auckland (AKL) flights using NordVPN to compare prices from different geographic locations.

 ## 🎯 What This Script Does

 This script automatically:
 - **Connects to multiple NordVPN countries** to simulate browsing from different locations
-- **Scrapes Google Flights** for direct/nonstop flights from Copenhagen to Antalya
+- **Scrapes Google Flights** for one stop flights from Copenhagen to Auckland
 - **Forces EUR currency** for consistent price comparison across all locations
 - **Captures screenshots** of flight results from each country
 - **Extracts flight prices** and saves them to CSV files
 - **Generates consolidated reports** comparing prices across all tested countries

 ### Target Flight Details
-- **Route**: Copenhagen (CPH) → Antalya (AYT)
+- **Route**: Copenhagen (CPH) → Auckland (AKL)
 - **Dates**: October 17-24, 2025 (7-day trip)
-- **Filter**: Direct/nonstop flights only
+- **Filter**: One stop or more flights only
 - **Currency**: EUR (forced via URL parameter)

 ## 🔧 Prerequisites